bcgov/action-deployer-openshift/README.md

     ### Typical / recommended

-    # Development mode; useful for pull requests (PRs) and other lighter-resourced environments.
-    # Skips prod-typical objects (HorizontalPodAutoscaler, PodDisruptionBudget)
-    # and limits deployment replicas to 1
-    lite_mode: "false"

     # Overwrite objects using `oc apply` or only create with `oc create`
     # Expected errors from `oc create` are handled with `set +o pipefail`
     overwrite: "true"